aarushi50/BINGO-A-Monte-Carlo-Application/README.md

 ## Hypothesis or hypotheses before running the simulation:

-The pay-out amount for each windfall must be double the price of the ticket.
+#### "The pay-out amount for each windfall must be double the price of the ticket."

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)